ashinw/house-prj-pub/lower-level/section-E-requirements.md

 # Section E

 ## Context
-Section E was a very large study in the lower level as per the original floor plan.
+Section E was a large study in the lower level as per the original floor plan.

 ![TO-BE lower-level diagram](Lower-Level-TO-BE-sections.svg)

 Figure LL2: TO-BE lower-level sections

 There is/are: